AddonAve/RollControl/README.md

 **RollControl** is a Windower addon that automates rolls when on Corsair and displays accurate Phantom Roll effects while on any job.

+## Release Notes

+**Version 2.0.0**
+- Crooked Cards can now be set to use with Roll 1 or Roll 2
+- Crooked Cards status for Roll 1 or Roll 2 is now shown in the Display Overlay
+- Fixed the formula for Bolter's Roll calculation

 ## Features

 **Phantom Rolls:**
 	- Automaticall rolls while Engaged or Idle
 	- Automatically pauses rolls while Paralysis, Impairment, or Amnesia are active and resumes once the debuff clears
 	- Clear busts and blocks Fold unless you have a bust or you’ve attempted Fold more than once
-	- Crooked Cards is used with roll 1 (optional)
+	- Crooked Cards can be set to use with Roll 1 or Roll 2
 	- Suspends rolls while Sneak/Invisible are active

 **Display Overlay:**
-	- Indicates if Engaged Mode is enabled
 	- Shows **Roll 1** and **Roll 2**
-	- Shows rolls on/off
+	- Shows if rolls are on/off
+	- Shows Crooked Cards status for Roll 1 or Roll 2
+	- Shows Engaged status (rolls only when engaged)
 	- Shows when rolls are suspended by Sneak/Invisible

 **Double-Up + Snake Eye:**